 Preparing for school sets off a mixture of emotions for both parents and children.
-Know that your emotions during the preparing for back-to-school time may run on overdrive.
-Reach out to family members and friends to share in your excitement and discuss any concerns you may have.
+Know that your emotions during the preparation for back-to-school time may run on overdrive.
+Reach out to family members and friends to share your excitement and discuss any concerns you may have.
 You are not alone!

 My friend said it best: “I am excited and sad at the same time”

 The kids may be feeling some of the same emotions.
 Make time as you are preparing for school to address these feelings together.

 Where we are this year:

 This year, my almost 3 year old will be going to a traditional preschool classroom 2 mornings a week.
 I’ve never had any of my babies go to school this young, but we are butting heads big time and our family has decided 2 mornings a week with other kids may be just what he needs.
 The rest of the time he will be with me, doing “mommy school.”

 My 5 year old will be attending kindergarten.
 He is thrilled to be going to school at the same place as his big sister.
 We keep reminding him that they will not see each other during the day.
 He says, “don’t worry, she will bring me to my classroom every morning.” <tear>

 My 9 year old will be entering 4th grade.
 Oh where did the time go.
 I’m already hearing the buzz about middle school.
 She’s a voracious reader with an advanced vocabulary and a thirst for knowledge.

 I am not a homeschooler.
 We afterschool.
 Meaning, when my children come home from public school we play board games, do science experiments, go on educational field trips, sew, garden, read, write letters and do all the academic and life lessons we feel may not be covered to the full extent during the classic school day.